-“Treating everything from acid reflux to diabetes, we saw scores of patients every day,” stated Tanya Rogers, “which sometimes felt overwhelming.
+“Treating everything from acid reflux to diabetes, we saw scores of patients every day,” stated Tanya Rodgers, “which sometimes felt overwhelming.
 Fortunately, International Samaritan was well-organized from start to finish – even providing needed medications – so we really felt like we were able to make a difference for people who are truly in need.
 It was good to let them know other people care.”

 “Everyone was so nice and reassuring to us,” said Ellie, aged 11.
 “It gave me a big sense of accomplishment and I would like to do it again.”

 “This was my first time doing something like this,” Maddie, aged 13, recalled, “but it felt really good to help the people, and it was fun using the beads, pipe-cleaners, and watercolors with the other kids.”

 Among those treated was a family suffering a severe case of scabies, a highly contagious skin disease caused by an infestation of itch mites.
 After assessing the family members, Tanya Rodgers prescribed medicine, which the medical mission provided, then directed volunteers from the local Dominican Sisters to thoroughly clean the family's home to limit the risk of reinfection.
 The Rodgers also made a house call to evaluate and treat a woman so ill she could not walk to the clinic.